-The U.S. Federal Trade Commission and the Department of Justice signed an antitrust memorandum of understanding (MOU) with the Korea Fair Trade Commission (KFTC) today to promote increased cooperation and communication among the competition agencies in both countries.
-The MOU was signed in Washington, D.C. by Chairwoman Edith Ramirez of the FTC, Assistant Attorney General Bill Baer of the Justice Department’s Antitrust Division, and Chairman Jeong Jae-chan of the KFTC, and went into effect upon signature.
+The Federal Trade Commission and the Department of Justice signed an antitrust cooperation agreement today with Peru’s National Institute for the Defense of Competition and the Protection of Intellectual Property (INDECOPI).
+The agreement will promote increased cooperation and communication among the competition agencies in both countries.
+The agreement was signed in Washington, D.C., by FTC Chairwoman Edith Ramirez, Principal Deputy Assistant Attorney General Renata Hesse, head of the Justice Department’s Antitrust Division, and Chairman Hebert Tassano of INDECOPI, and went into effect upon signature.

 Highlights of the new agreement include the following:

-- mutual acknowledgment of the importance of antitrust cooperation, including an intention to coordinate when pursuing enforcement activities on matters under common review;
+- mutual acknowledgment of the importance of antitrust cooperation, including potential coordination when pursuing enforcement activities on related matters;

-- committing to maintain the confidentiality of any information provided by the other party and honoring prohibitions on sharing information when not permitted by law.
+- a commitment to maintain the confidentiality of any information provided by the other agency.

-The U.S. antitrust agencies and the KFTC have developed an increasingly close working relationship since Korea adopted its competition law in 1981, which includes exchanging views on policy and, as appropriate, cooperating on investigations.
-Today’s MOU is intended to further promote these relations.
+The U.S. antitrust agencies and INDECOPI have developed a strong working relationship since INDECOPI’s inception in 1993, exchanging views on antitrust policy and, as appropriate, cooperating on investigations.
+Today’s agreement will further enhance these relations.

-The Commission vote authorizing Chairwoman Ramirez to sign the cooperation agreement was 4-0.
+The Commission vote authorizing Chairwoman Ramirez to sign the MOU on behalf of the agency was 3-0.

 Federal Trade Commission